bseries/billing_core/README.txt

 view helpers to format financial values and a base document for financial PDFs.

 Payment methods are backed by Omnipay.
+By default the following methods are supported out of the box:

+- PayPal (Express, Pro, Rest)
+- Wirecard
+- Local (Invoice, Debit Card)

 Authors
 -------